open-socialism/open-socialism-site/why-create-a-new-system.md

 ## Even the president of the USA recognizes the issues, but why is no one talking about alternative systems?

 This is the startling thing.
 Why is there no talk publicly about alternative systems when DC, a 300 year old system, has all these problems.
 Why aren't you looking at this going 'Oh not another person with a new political system' but are instead probably thinking 'Oh wow, some DC alternative?
 Hmm but we know that communism doesn't work right, what else could there be?
-Democracy, equal rights, freedom, these are all great things, what alternative could there possibly be?'.
+Democracy, equal rights, freedom, these are all great things?'.

 <blockquote>
 A map of the world that does not include Utopia is not worth even glancing at, for it leaves out the one country at which Humanity is always landing.
 And when Humanity lands there, it looks out, and, seeing a better country, sets sail.
 Progress is the realization of Utopias. <cite>Oscar Wilde</cite>
 </blockquote>

 Shouldn't we be looking for the next Utopia?
-Or at least look to take new steps to achieve a better world?
+Or at least look to take big steps to achieve a better world?

 [Utopia for realists](https://thecorrespondent.com/utopia-for-realists/){:target="_blank"} is an excellent book on large strides we can make with the existing system.
 It is also a remarkably rare example of media that strongly questions the current system.
 However, even more remarkably there are no current compelling examples of proposed alternative systems.
 With the number of highly educated people in the world this is quite amazing.